-- Cigarettes contain lead, tar, nicotine, carbon dioxide and other toxins that go directly to the baby and increase the risk of preterm birth, low birth weight, stillbirth and sudden infant death syndrome. - E-cigarettes and vaping may seem like a safe alternative to cigarettes, but they still pose health risks to you and your baby.
-It is not always possible to know the contents or concentration levels of the liquid you are inhaling. - Second-hand smoke can be just as harmful to the baby as if the mother were smoking, so it is best to remain in a smoke-free environment at all times. - Alcohol cannot be broken down by the baby's still-forming liver and can lead to a spectrum of fetal alcohol disorders.
+- The use of alcohol, opioids (prescribed or non-prescription use), illicit drugs or tobacco can have several harmful effects on your baby.
+It is important to be open and honest with your OB to develop a treatment plan to help safely stop the use of these items.
+Cigarettes contain lead, tar, nicotine, carbon dioxide and other toxins that go directly to the baby and increase the risk of preterm birth, low birth weight, stillbirth and sudden infant death syndrome. - E-cigarettes and vaping may seem like a safe alternative to cigarettes, but they still pose health risks to you and your baby.
+It is not always possible to know the contents or concentration levels of the liquid you are inhaling. - Secondhand smoke can be just as harmful to the baby as if the mother were smoking, so it is best to remain in a smoke-free environment at all times. - Alcohol cannot be broken down by the baby's immature liver and can lead to a spectrum of fetal alcohol disorders. - Recreational drugs such as marijuana can cause health problems in your baby, including lower birth weight and abnormal neurological development.